 - A distinctive separation between the death benefit component and the savings component

 - More flexibility in the insurance product

-These demands asserted by consumers are what triggered the development of Universal Life Insurance.
-In an effort to meet the demands in the marketplace, industry product managers and developers created an indexed form of Universal Life that they felt would expand the choice for consumers.
-Ultimately this indexed version of the UL product was introduced in the late 90s.
+These demands asserted by consumers triggered the development of Universal Life Insurance.
+To meet the demands in the marketplace, industry product managers and developers created an indexed form of Universal Life that they felt would expand consumers’ choices.
+Ultimately, this indexed version of the UL product was introduced in the late 90s.

 Indexed Universal Life (IUL) insurance, although a little more complicated than whole life insurance because of the following differences:

 - The annual premium for the IUL is established to support a selected death benefit (face amount).
-Typically the annual premium is an overpayment (see the tax scenario above) which means that it is more premium than necessary to support the death benefit and administrative fees.
+Typically, the annual premium is an overpayment (see the tax scenario above), which means that it is a premium that is higher than necessary to support the death benefit and administrative fees.
 This overpayment allows the cash value account to accumulate funds.

-- The policyholder earns interest credits based on a formula that is linked to popular market indexes like the NASDAQ and S&P 500.
+- The policyholder earns interest credits based on a formula linked to popular market indexes like the NASDAQ and S&P 500.

-- The policy’s expense and mortality charges are calculated each year and then charged against the cash value account.
+- The policy’s expense and mortality charges are calculated yearly and then charged against the cash value account.

-- As required by regulation, the policy must specify the maximum expense and mortality charges and the minimum amount of interest it will be credited.
+- As regulation requires, the policy must specify the maximum expense and mortality charges and the minimum amount of interest it will be credited.